The official blog of the Lung Institute.

 Are there other ways to help me stay active with lung disease?

 From exercise to diet to spending quality time with your friends and family, staying active with lung disease is achievable.
 It’s important to keep your doctor informed about how you’re doing and any ideas you have about tips you might want to try.
 Even though living with a chronic lung disease is challenging, we’re here to help you feel better, stay active and enjoy your life.
-If you or a loved one has a lung disease and would like more information about stem cell treatment at the Lung Institute, contact us today at (800) 729-3065.
+If you or a loved one has a lung disease and would like more information about cellular therapy at the Lung Institute, contact us today at (800) 729-3065.